 Feeding therapy is recommended for more extreme picky eaters that have a very limited diet and stress around trying new foods.
 Head over to When Won’t Eat and Extreme Picky Eating Red Flags to understand more.

 You can also take our picky eating test to be sure where your child falls in this range.

 Is Feeding Therapy for Toddlers?

-For example, maybe your 14 month old is still only eating baby food and you’re not sure if they know how to chew.
-Or, maybe they cough every time they drink from anything other than a bottle.
+For example, maybe your 14 month old is still only eating baby food and you’re not sure if they know how to chew in order to eat solid foods.
+Or, maybe they cough every time they drink from anything other than a bottle feeding.
 Another common concern is a sensitive gag reflex.

 How to Get Feeding Therapy

 At this point, you should have a pretty good idea if feeding therapy is something you should consider or not.
 Let’s look at your options.